 Kanban Principles & Practices

 Kanban is based on several core principles, including visualizing the project workflow, limiting work in progress (WIP), incremental and continuous improvements, and feedback loops.
-By visualizing workflow, teams can identify bottlenecks in the process and make sure that everyone stays on the same page.
+By visualizing workflows, teams can identify bottlenecks in the process and make sure that everyone stays on the same page.

 Limiting WIP helps teams focus on only a few individual tasks at a time and allows them to complete them more efficiently.
 Incremental improvements are encouraged so that projects are adjusted over time to streamline performance (according to whichever metrics you use to measure performance).